On this page

 Do you do business with online platforms such as booking and comparing websites, web shops and app stores?
 Entrepreneurs will be more secure and have better protection when doing business with online platforms.
 The new regulations will also apply to platforms that do not have their headquarters within the EU, but do operate there, such as Facebook, Google and Amazon.

-Under the European regulation on platform-to-business practices, new rules to improve transparency and new rules on dispute resolution will be implemented:
+Under the European regulation on platform-to-business practices, new rules to improve transparency and new rules on dispute resolution have been implemented:

-- Digital platforms should make sure their general terms and conditions (interne link) are clear and accessible.
+- Digital platforms should make sure their general terms and conditions are clear and accessible.

 - Platforms should be open about how they order search results.